Board of Directors

 Mike is a logical thinker and helps guide you through the process of buying and selling which can be a very emotional experience.
 Mike deals in residential and commercial markets.
 With his years of experience and his tough negotiating skills, Mike has consistently earned top 1% in his trading area.

 Mike became a member of the board of Community Living Dufferin in 2019 and is the chair of the Ithron board.
-He is also a member of the Orangeville Lions.
-Mike and his family are committed supporters of the community through multiple initiatives.

 Portrait of Sharon Doherty

-Sharon Doherty
+Sharon Doherty-Gaudin

-CLD VIce Chair, Governance and Events Committees
+October 2019, Governance and Events Committees

 As a seasoned recreation professional, Sharon brings over 25 years’ experience in recreation and event management to the Board.